ng1199/CSIR_PowPredHPC/README.md

-# Power Consumption Forecasting in HPC Clusters using LSTM
+# Power Consumption Prediction in HPC Clusters using LSTM

 ## Project Overview